 - March – TA’s defied the legislation and the strike became a political protest.
 Eventually, UBC admin came back to the table.
 We acheived 11.5% wage increase over 3 years and saved our medical benefits at a time of public sector wage freezes.

 - March 12 – B.C. legislature passed Bill 21: The University of British Columbia Continuation Act in one day, which declared the grading of term papers an ‘essential service’.
 This made the strike illegal and forced TA’s back to work.

 - August 31 – The Collective Bargaining Agreement of the time was ending.
 Our Executive was bargaining for wage increase, parental leave, and tuition indexing.
 Other campus workers had tuition waivers and we wanted them too.

 - October – Bargaining was getting more and more difficult.
 All the ‘non-cost’ issues had been discussed, but money was still on the table.
 People were getting worried.

-- December – Strike vote with membership.
-86% of membership voted to go on strike.
+- December – A strike vote was held, with 86% of membership voting to go on strike.

 1987/1988 The English Language Institute Sessional Instructors Assocaition (ELISIA) Seeks to Unionize